All photography by Jaime DuPont

 - The paint has to hand brush with ease with exceptional leveling characteristics

 - Every color has to match within reason to what was painted onto the actual vehicles at the corresponding times.
 Where possible, the actual tint types and mixture formulas are obtained and utilized.
-For example we have a great yellow zinc chromate coming out.
+For example we have a great yellow zinc chromate.
 Green zinc chromate was made by adding black to the yellow zinc chromate, so guess how we made ours....

 - The paint should handle being cut with lacquer thinner for those extremely fine jobs.